King County crisis center tax leading in Tuesday’s special election

 More than 54% of voters in the Tuesday night tally had voted in favor of the levy.
 About 45% of voters had rejected the proposal.

-Nearly 295,000 people countywide have been counted as casting a vote.
+Nearly 295,000 ballots had been counted countywide Tuesday, representing about 21% of registered voters.
 Officials project voter turnout will be about 33%, which is typical for most odd-year special elections.
-According to the county, more than 25% of eligible voters had returned a ballot as of 8 p.m.
-Tuesday, though more are expected to be received in the coming days.
+According to the county, ballots from more than 25% of eligible voters had been received as of 8 p.m.
+Tuesday, and more are expected to arrive in the coming days.

+King County Executive Dow Constantine said in a statement Tuesday night he was “optimistic about the early results” and appreciated voters’ support.

+“The current system is inadequate for the level of need we see in our community,” Constantine said.
+“A county of 2.3 million people must have a functional and connected behavioral health system that provides timely, effective, compassionate mental health and substance use care, with access and quality at least equal to physical healthcare.”

 Campaigning for the levy was understated.
 Few homes displayed yard signs and campaign events appeared minimal.
 Local mayors, council members and county officials, including Leo Flor, the director of the King County Department of Community and Human Services, did participate in informational forums.